Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 You and your partner have your bed at home.

-Sleeping on a foldout cot or a recliner beside your hospital bed isn’t the most comfortable.
-And you also get to sleep in your bed, which is much more comfortable than the hospital beds.
+Sleeping on a fold-out cot or a recliner beside your hospital bed isn’t the most comfortable option.
+You also get to sleep in your own bed, which is much more comfortable than a hospital bed.

 Your home is always more comfortable and quieter than any hospital room.